-Where serious doubts exist that the castings are not free from internal defects further radiographic and/or ultrasonic testing shall be carried out.
-The evaluation and acceptance criteria shall be agreed as part of the documentation of the manufacturer and/or the standards recognized by the Register.
+When required by the Register or when deemed necessary by the manufacturer, further non-destructive testing (e.g. radiographic and/or ultrasonic testing) shall be carried out.
+In these cases, the acceptance criteria shall be agreed as part of the documentation of the manufacturer and comply with the RS-agreed standards.